Incorporating Social Awareness into Control of Unknown Multi-Agent Systems: A Real-Time Spatiotemporal Tubes Approach: Case Studies

 \section{Case Studies}

 To validate the effectiveness of the proposed real-time multi-agent STT framework, we present two case studies: a 2D omnidirectional mobile robot and a 3D UAV.
-In addition to simulation results, we also demonstrate real-world applicability through hardware experiments for the mobile robot case.
+In addition to simulation results, we also demonstrate real-world applicability through hardware experiments for the mobile robot case. {The code used for the simulations and comparative studies in this paper is publicly available at \href{https://github.com/FocasLab/STT-for-SA-MAS.git}{https://github.com/FocasLab/STT-for-SA-MAS.git}.}